openstack-archive/infra-manual/doc/source/creators.rst

   requireContributorAgreement = true

-Note that this is mandatory for all official projects in the openstack namespace and should also be set for repositories that want to become official.
+Note that this is mandatory for all official projects in the openstack namespace and should also be set for projects that want to become official.

 Creation of Tags
 ~~~~~~~~~~~~~~~~

-For library repositories managed by the release team, allow the
+For library projects managed by the release team, allow the
 ``library-release`` team to create tags by adding a new section
 containing::